 Let’s take a closer look at the front of both vehicles, breaking down each on individually to give you a detailed idea of the differences.

-Kia Soul GT-Line turbo
+Kia Soul Turbo

 The GT-Line comes with an aggressively styled, sporty front fascia that has slim LED headlights up top.